Germany Is Our Problem: Reception

-A review in The New York Times on October 7, 1945 felt that the book was important to the survival of the US people and would help prevent World War III.
-A review by Orville Prescott on October 5, 1945 in the same newspaper concluded that the whole world would benefit if copies of the book reached the key US decision-makers responsible for policy about Germany.
+A review in The New York Times on October 7, 1945, felt that the book was important to the survival of the U.S. people and would help prevent World War III.
+A review by Orville Prescott on October 5, 1945, in the same newspaper concluded that the whole world would benefit if copies of the book reached the key U.S. decision-makers responsible for policy about Germany.